 When it comes to learning how to choose an external hard drive, you need to consider what you want to do with the drive, how fast you need to be able to access the data on it, and how much you have to store on it.
 There are external hard drives with plenty of physical protection against the elements, external SSDs that give you super-fast data transfer, and huge external hard drives that are better for long-term backups.
 The best external drives often tick most of those boxes.

 If it's not obvious what kind of external hard drive you need, or you need something that can do a little of everything, here are some more in-depth tips on how to choose an external drive.

-Arguably the most important specification to consider when buying an external drive is storage space.
-It’s no good buying a high-speed device with encryption and remote access if it’s not big enough to actually store the information you need.
-That said, you also don’t want to pay through the nose for a drive you’ll never even come close to filling, so what size should you be aiming for?
-It depends what you want to do with it.
+Arguably the most essential specification to consider when buying an external drive is storage space.
+It does no good to buy a high-speed device with encryption and remote access if it’s not big enough to store all your data.
+You also don’t want to pay through the nose for a drive you’ll never even come close to filling.

 Some older devices use alternative connectors like eSATA and Firewire, but due to their reduced relevance, they should be avoided.